CBT for First Responders

 Acceptance and Commitment Therapy (ACT)

-Mindfulness-Based Cognitive Behavioral Therapy (MBCBT)
+Mindfulness-based Cognitive Behavioral Therapy (MBCBT)

 Rational Emotive Behavioral Therapy (REBT)